Litigation activity

 Other categories of decision by the Autorité

-The Autorité can hand out periodic penalty payments to force a party to submit documents or attend meetings during an investigation.
-It can also apply penalties for any attempt to obstruct investigations by handing out a fine to the company, which cannot exceed 1% of the highest global pre-tax turnover achieved in one of the most recent financial years that has ended.
+The Autorité can issue periodic penalty payments to force a party to submit documents or attend meetings during an investigation.
+It can also apply penalties for any attempt to obstruct investigations by handing out a fine to the company, which cannot exceed 1% of the highest global pre-tax turnover achieved in one of the most recent financial years.

-• Dismissal of charges if, following investigation, there is no evidence of prohibited practices or if the practices mentioned in Article L. 420-1 of the French Commercial Code (Code de commerce) do not relate to contracts made under the French Code of Public Procurement (Code des marchés publics) and the cumulative market share held by the companies or bodies engaged in the practice does not exceed a certain threshold.
+- Dismissal of charges if, following investigation, there is no evidence of prohibited practices or if the practices mentioned in Article L. 420-1 of the French Commercial Code (Code de commerce) do not relate to contracts made under the French Public Procurement Code (Code des marchés publics) and the cumulative market share held by the companies or bodies engaged in the practice does not exceed a certain threshold.

-- Obstructing the investigation of a litigation case (sending incomplete, inaccurate and out-of-time information, refusing to provide material evidence)
+- Obstructing the investigation into anticompetitive practices (transmission of incomplete, imprecise and untimely information, refusal to communicate material evidence).

 Brenntag (2017)